Large smooth twins from short lattice vectors: Generalised Prime Number Lattice

-\end{proof} With this optimal choice of $\alpha$ we can simplify the ratio between the lattice vector and the Gaussian Heuristic. \begin{corollary} With $P,n,\beta_1,\beta_2$ and $\gamma$ defined in the Proposition~\ref{prop:alphaopt} and the optimal choice $\alpha=\alpha_{\mathrm{opt}}$, we have

-\end{corollary} In Section~\ref{sec:analysis} we analyse this expression for $f(\alpha_{\mathrm{opt}})$ and show that, for at least the optimal smooth twins, the corresponding lattice vector for this choice is either the shortest vector or one of the shortest.
-A priori computing this $\alpha$ requires knowledge of the smooth rational itself since the terms use it and their factorisations.
-However by estimating $\beta_1$ and $\beta_2$ one can choose $\alpha$ approximately but close to $\alpha_{\mathrm{opt}}$.
+\end{corollary} In Section~\ref{sec:analysis} we analyse this expression for $f(\alpha_{\mathrm{opt}})$ and show that, for at least the optimal smooth twins, the corresponding lattice vector is either the shortest vector or one of the shortest.
+A priori computing this $\alpha_{\mathrm{opt}}$ requires knowledge of the smooth rational itself since the terms use it and their factorisations.
+However by estimating $\beta_1$ and $\beta_2$ one can choose $\alpha$ approximately.
 It might not give the absolute shortest vector among all $\alpha$'s but it will still correspond to a short vector.
-One can also pick several $\alpha$ over some well-informed range in the hope to pick one very close to $\alpha_{\mathrm{opt}}$.
+One can also pick several $\alpha$ over some \iffullversion well-informed \fi range in the hope that one is close to $\alpha_{\mathrm{opt}}$.